nrinaudo/kantan.csv/docs/src/site/index.md

 ## Motivation

 CSV is an unreasonably popular data exchange format.
-It suffers from poor (or at the very least late) standardisation, and is often a nightmare to work with when it contains more complex data than lists of numerical values.
+It suffers from poor (or at the very least late) standardisation, and is often a nightmare to work with when it contains more complex data than just lists of numerical values.

 I started writing {{ site.name }} when I realised I was spending more time dealing with the data _container_ than the data itself.
 The goal of {{ site.name }} is to abstract CSV away as much as possible and allow developers to describe